 IRBNet Submissions are checked every Tuesday and Thursday

-Please keep in mind that all Protocol Forms MUST be properly completed and indicate whether you are applying for an Exempt or Expedited study so there is no Delay in getting it reviewed!
-Note that turnaround times vary for each type and that ALL studies must be submitted by the PIs ONLY:
+Please keep in mind that all Exempt & Expedited forms MUST be properly completed so there is no delay in getting it reviewed!
+Note that turnaround times vary for each type and that ALL studies must be submitted by the PIs ONLY.

 Expedited = 2 weeks and Exempt = 1 week.

 All Modifications/Addendums that may be required based on the Reviewer’s discretion is a 1 week turnaround time for review.
-Post-review, you will get notification directly from the IRB Site that a Decision Letter has been published.
+You will get notification directly from the IRB Site when a Decision Letter has been published.

 Please also note that the Administrator only Assigns your projects for review and cannot Approve, Modify or expedite turnaround times, however, the Admin will send reminders to reviewers if there is no status or Reviewer notes past the Due Date.
 IRB studies are assigned and status-updated on Tuesdays and Thursdays only.